IPdotSetAF/ESP-RC-Car/README.md

 # ESP 8266 RC
-this an almost generic firmaware project (writen for `ESP8266`) for Remote Controlled Cars (RC).
+this an almost generic firmware project (written for `ESP8266`) for Remote Controlled Cars (RC).
-The remote works over WIFI connection and in a single page web application.
+The remote works over a WIFI connection and in a single-page web application.

+This project is still under development and research, so as soon as the hardware is figured out, all the hardware schematics and the PCB (maybe) will be available.

 ## Supported Boards:
   - ESP-8266
     - [x] ESP-01
-    - [ ] ESP-12-F
-    - [ ] ESP-12-E
+    - [ ] ESP-12
   - ESP-32
     - [ ] ESP-32-WROOM

 ## Project structure
   - The project contains the following:
     - Firmware
-      - Developed in platformio
+      - Developed in PlatformIO
       - Arduino Framework
       - Used YMALDuino
       - Used ArduinoJson
       - Used PCF8574
       - [x] Web Server
       - [x] Static File Server
-      - [x] Web Api
+      - [x] Web API
       - [x] mDNS
       - [x] OTA Update
     - Web page static files